The Heinrich Maneuver: Promotion

 The single was released to radio on May 7, 2007.
 Q101/WKQX Chicago was the first radio station to play "The Heinrich Maneuver", doing so on 27 April 2007 at 6:12pm CDT.
 The song was played by Steve Lamacq of BBC Radio 1 for the first time on British radio on 7 May 2007.
 "The Heinrich Maneuver" was also played regularly throughout the band's tour of Canada, along with the new songs "Pioneer to the Falls" and "Mammoth".
 Bootleg recordings from that tour have been widely circulated on music forums and P2P networks.
 The single was released as a two-track CD single as well as two separate 7" vinyl singles in the UK on July 2.
 The song was used in an episode of MTV's The Hills and a 2012 AT&T commercial.

 Chart performance

-"The Heinrich Maneuver" peaked at number 11 on the Billboard Alternative Songs chart, number 18 on the Billboard Bubbling Under Hot 100 Singles chart, making it their first appearance in the Hot 100, and number 31 on the UK Singles Chart.
+"The Heinrich Maneuver" peaked at number 11 on the Billboard Alternative Songs chart, number 18 on the Billboard Bubbling Under Hot 100 Singles chart and number 31 on the UK Singles Chart.
 The song also came in at #98 in the Triple J Hottest 100 of 2007.